qd-cae/awesome-CAE/README.md

-# CAE-Repository-Collection
+# Awesome CAE
-This repository contains a list of CAE related repositories.
+A curated list of awesome CAE frameworks, libraries and software.

 ---------------